Contexter/Ensemble-Service/README.md

 - Implementing API endpoints with paths, methods, parameters, and responses exactly as defined.
 - Overwriting FastAPI's default behavior by explicitly setting `operationId`, `summary`, and `description` in the route decorators.
 - Using FastAPI's capabilities to generate the OpenAPI schema and validating it against the original specification.
-- Automating code generation and integration using **modular Python scripts**.
+- Automating code generation and integration using modular scripts.

 **Note**: The OpenAPI specification resides in this repository at [`openapi3_1.yml`](https://github.com/Contexter/Ensemble-Service/blob/main/openapi3_1.yml).
 This file should be referred to when implementing the application to ensure consistency and accuracy.

-### Modular Python Scripts Approach

-To bridge the gap between AI-assisted code generation and the local development environment, **modular Python scripts** are used to automate the creation and updating of project files and directories.
-This approach minimizes manual effort and ensures consistency between the OpenAPI specification and the implementation.

-Each Python script will have a `main()` function and be independently executable, allowing for easy integration into a master orchestration script.

 ---

-## Implementation Plan Using Modular Python Scripts
+## Implementation Plan Using Modular Scripts

-The implementation plan focuses on translating the OpenAPI specification into an exact FastAPI implementation, automating code generation and integration using modular Python scripts.
+The implementation plan focuses on translating the OpenAPI specification into an exact FastAPI implementation, automating code generation and integration using modular scripts.
 The steps are ordered intuitively to facilitate a smooth development process.

 ### Step 1: Prepare the OpenAPI Specification